jakirkham/zwatershed/README.md

 # convolutional network metric scripts
-- Code is based around code from https://bitbucket.org/poozh/watershed described in http://arxiv.org/abs/1505.00249.
+- Code for fast watersheds.
+Code is based around code from https://bitbucket.org/poozh/watershed described in http://arxiv.org/abs/1505.00249.
 For use in https://github.com/naibaf7/PyGreentea.

 # building
 ### pip